intel-lab-lkp/linux/Documentation/mm/page_owner.rst

 	Filter:
 		-f		Filter out the information of blocks whose memory has been released.
+		-M		Filter out the information of blocks whose memory isn't allocated by modules.

 	Select:
 		--pid <pidlist>		Select by pid.
 This selects the blocks whose process ID